codurance/azure_functions_playground/README.md

 It can launch a local server as well.

 * The CLI seems to be quite new.
 It crashes sometimes.
 The documentation is very lacking.
+* The team seems to be quite responsive, sample ionteraction with me: (https://github.com/Azure/azure-functions-cli/issues/25#issuecomment-271651841)

 ## Deployment
 * how to deploy from CI ?